patrickfrey/strusAll/INSTALL.Ubuntu.md

 # Prerequisites
 Install packages with 'apt-get'/aptitude.

-## Environment
-You need to set the following environment variables if you build StrusAll with PHP7 support (-DWITH_PHP=YES) for the correct installation of PHP7 from the repository "ppa:ondrej/php".

-	LANG "en_US.UTF-8"
-	LC_ALL "en_US.UTF-8"

 ## StrusAll has the following CMake flags
 	-DWITH_PHP=YES
 	to enable build with Php 7 language bindings.